-Often times when people decide to stop eating meat, many continue to consume fish.
-What’s up with that?
-Why is it common practice to disassociate fish with the madness of the animal suffering?
-There are so many reasons fish are just as important to keep off our plates for our health and the health of the planet.
+Often times when people decide to stop eating meat, they may continue to consume fish.
+Why is it a common practice to disassociate fish from other animal suffering?
+Plus, there are so many reasons fish are just as important to keep off our plates for our health and the health of the planet.

 Fish contain mercury, other industrial toxins (organochlorines, polychlorinated biphenyls aka PCBs), and plastic.
-Coal-burning power plants release mercury into the air, which falls into the ocean.
+Coal-burning power plants release mercury into the air, which falls into the oceans.
 Bacteria consume this mercury, which then is consumed by little fish who are eaten by bigger fish — and these heavy metals are concentrated up the fishy food chain.

-The same cycle occurs for industrial toxins and plastics, they become a snack-size particle for little plankton-eating fish to consume and make it’s way up the food chain until it hits our bellies.
-Organochlorines, polychlorinated biphenyls (PCBs), and other environmental toxins are known to be major offenders in fertility, increasing the risk of endometriosis and altering hormonal function.
+The same cycle occurs for industrial toxins and plastics, they become snack-size particles for little plankton-eating fish to consume and make their way up the food chain until they hits our bellies.
+Organochlorines, polychlorinated biphenyls (PCBs), and other environmental toxins are known to be major offenders in fertility, increasing the risk of endometriosis and altering hormonal function, among other issues.

-So are farm-raised fish any better?
-Well, besides the fact that they are pumped full of antibiotics, farmed salmon were found to contain levels of industrial toxins called PCBs 16 times higher than their wild counterparts, so neither choice can be considered clean!
+Are farm-raised fish any better?
+Well, besides the fact that they are pumped full of antibiotics, farmed salmon have been found to contain unsafe levels of industrial toxins called PCBs at rates 16 times higher than their wild counterparts.
+So, it turns out, neither choice can be considered clean.

 What about omega-3s?
-Omega-3 fatty acids (found in some fish) are good at lowering the risk of heart disease, improving blood vessel function, and improving the overall health of people with diabetes, but we can also get these health benefits from omega-3-rich sources like walnuts, chia, hemp, and flaxseeds, without any of the fishy stuff.
+Omega-3 fatty acids (found in most fish) are good at lowering the risk of heart disease, improving blood vessel function, and improving the overall health of people with diabetes.
+But we can also get these health benefits from omega-3-rich sources like walnuts, chia, hemp, and flaxseeds, without any of the fishy stuff.

 Once thought to be an inexhaustible source of food, the ocean today is overfished.
 As a result of commercial fishing, 90 percent of large fish populations have been exterminated in the past 50 years.

-Because there are fewer fish, we’re having to go deeper and deeper into the ocean to find them, and we’re displacing all sorts of marine creatures and plants that are essential members of the food chain in the process.
-It’s easier to ignore the reality of fishing since the ocean is so vast (70% of the planet!) but truthfully, industrial fishing is madness.
+Because there are fewer fish, we’re having to go deeper and deeper into the oceans to find them, and we’re displacing all sorts of marine creatures and plants that are essential members of the food chain in the process.
+It’s easier to ignore the reality of fishing since the oceans are so vast (70% of the planet!) but truthfully, industrial fishing is madness.

 If this makes your brain lean towards fish farming, it takes 2-5 pounds of small wild fish to produce 1 pound of farmed salmon, which is totally unsustainable!

-It’s not just the cows and pigs that suffer, farm-raised fish are kept in cages with 40,000 other fish, enjoying the equivalent of half a bathtub of water each.
-But really in order to acknowledge the cruelty behind fishing all you have to do is take a look at a fish coming out of the water and see it fight for it’s life to breathe.
+It’s not just the cows and pigs that suffer; farm-raised fish are kept in cages with as many as 40,000 other fish, enjoying the equivalent of half a bathtub of water each.
+But in order to acknowledge the cruelty behind fishing all you have to do is take a look at a fish coming out of the water and see it fight for its life to breathe.

 If you think that fish brains are too small to feel pain, think again.
-Fish are super sensitive creatures with highly developed nervous systems.
-They feel pain!
-Here is a great example that vegan yogini Sharon Gannon gives to demonstrate fish sensitively: “If you were a fish and you were to touch a doorknob, you would be able to feel the presence of every person who had touched that doorknob during the course of a day.”
+Fish are sensitive creatures with highly developed nervous systems.
+Research shows they feel pain.
+Here is a great example that vegan yogini Sharon Gannon gives to demonstrate fish sensitivity: “If you were a fish and you were to touch a doorknob, you would be able to feel the presence of every person who had touched that doorknob during the course of a day.”

-So next time a fish looks at you from inside a tank at a Chinese restaurant, read his lips; he’s probably yelling, “Get me out of here!”
+So, the next time a fish looks at you from inside a tank at a restaurant, read his lips; he’s probably yelling, “Get me out of here!”